 Simple tips on how to create the perfect gallery wall for your home!

 1. Choose your art

-Gallery wall number 2 had fewer pieces, nothing was overly large or overly small, as this can make the wall feel off.
-For gallery 3, we chose to really limit/edit our art on the wall.
+Gallery wall idea 2 had fewer pieces, nothing was overly large or overly small, as this can make the wall feel off.
+For gallery wall idea 3, we chose to really limit/edit our art on the wall.
 Originally I had printed three Fracture glass prints for this wall, but when the prints came, I was so in love with them that I created a fourth print.
 But you’ll really never know which one I added in at the last minute because all of the four pieces blend in together quite nicely.